eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 ![EVM Memory](../../images/evm/evm-memory.gif)

 Unlike stack, which provides data to individual instructions, memory stores ephemeral data that is relevant to the entire program.
+This data often includes return data and dynamic types such as arrays that will be mutated during the contract function execution.

 ### Writing to memory